SDG 8: Decent work and economic growth

 8.9 By 2030, devise and implement policies to promote sustainable tourism that creates jobs and promotes local culture and products.

-PEFC and SDG 8
+How PEFC contributes to SDG 8

 PEFC was founded by smallholders, thus a strong focus of our work has always been to promote and secure decent jobs with a focus on small- and medium-sized enterprises, as well as sustainable economic growth especially in rural areas.